This article was updated in March 2023 to reflect current trends, statistics, and new information.

 How you manage your inventory will directly impact the cashflow of your small business and when you fail to effectively manage stock you are putting your business at a disadvantage.
 Why?
 Because your cash is tied up in that very stock.

-The correlation between inventory control and cashflow is largely determined by the levels of inventory stock you hold, your inventory turnover and your choice of inventory accounting method.
+The correlation between inventory and cashflow is largely determined by the levels of inventory stock you hold, your inventory turnover, and your choice of inventory accounting method – as explained below.

 The cashflow your business generates is largely dependent on how you source and manage inventory.
 Holding more inventory than what is needed for current sales forecast and demand means using available cash to pay for the surplus inventory and converting current cash into non-cash assets.

 Inventory turnover is a key measure of how well a business is doing, the inventory turnover ratio determines the number of times inventory stock is brought and sold within the company’s financial year.

 Inventory turnover improves business cashflow when items are ‘turning over’ and not sitting unsold on the shelves.
 High turnover implies strong sales and requires increasingly efficient inventory control to meet this high demand and respond to market needs.

 There are two ways of calculating your inventory turnover ratio:

 The first is using the cost of goods sold (COGS), generally seen as a more accurate measure of profitability because it includes any carrying cost of goods sold, in addition to the purchase price.

 - The COGS are subtracted from sales revenue to ascertain the businesses gross margins: (beginning inventory + inventory purchases) – end inventory